 Sitting in a bowl-like valley framed by mountains that seem to rise vertically out of the sea, Cape Town is known as the Mother City.
 Get your bearings from above by taking the cable-car ride up to Table Mountain.
-Return for a lunch and stroll around the bustling V&A Waterfront, which holds many shops, restaurants and such hotels as Cape Grace and Table Bay Hotel.
+Return for a lunch and stroll around the bustling V&A Waterfront, which holds many shops, restaurants and such hotels as Cape Grace and 12 Apostles Hotel & Spa.

 From here, take the ferry to Robben Island to see the former prison that held many political figures, including Nelson Mandela (whose memoir, "Long Walk to Freedom," is a must-read).
 Cape Town's apartheid history is also on display at District Six Museum.
 Some 60,000 people were forcibly moved from District Six in the 1970s, and the many personal tragedies examined at the museum powerfully reflect the city's darkest time.

 It's hard to stick solely to the museums in Cape Town, while the natural splendor beckons.
 At the stunning Kirstenbosch National Botanical Garden, founded in 1913, stop by the Tea Room for an afternoon break.
 Another fabulous excursion is the False Bay Coast, which runs along the Indian Ocean, with breaks at Kalk Bay (increasingly trendy with restaurants and art galleries) and a visit to the penguin colony at Boulder's Beach, a delightful stop for families traveling with kids.
 En route back to central Cape Town, reserve a table at the minimalist-chic Harbour House in Kalk Bay.